guardian/language-system/README.md

 2. Translate subtitle files from one language to another in around seventy languages.
 3. Machine speech rendering to video or audio with pronunciation dictionaries for around fifty languages.
 4. Subtitle rendering to video with support for about twenty writing systems.
+5. Run complex jobs that chain two or more tasks together.
-5. Allows the user to upload subtitle files in the SRT format for use with the system.
+6. Allows the user to upload subtitle files in the SRT format for use with the system.
-6. Convert a subtitle file in the SRT format to a plain text file.
+7. Convert a subtitle file in the SRT format to a plain text file.

 **Installation and Set Up**